ogechi3/intern-assessment/README.md

-to run this repository, after cloning run npm install run npm start
+to run this repository, after cloning run npm install,then run npm start. this is my deployment link:https://assessment-response.netlify.app/

 # Getting Started with Create React App